rumbleveer-spec/restaurant-management-system-fullstack/DEPLOYMENT.md

 cat ~/.ssh/github-actions
 ```

-Copy the entire output of the last command (including `-----BEGIN OPENSSH PRIVATE KEY-----` and `-----END OPENSSH PRIVATE KEY-----`) and paste it into GitHub secret `VPSSSSH_KEY`.
+Copy the entire output of the last command (including `-----BEGIN OPENSSH PRIVATE KEY-----` and `-----END OPENSSH PRIVATE KEY-----`) and paste it into GitHub secret `VPS_SSH_KEY`.

 ---